Laura-Kimble/mtb-trails/README.md

     (2,
     "hill", "creek", "ridge", "easy", "technical", "lake", "rock", "begin", "canyon", "long"'), (3,
-    '"little", "hill", "lake", "challenge", "view", *"bridge", "rock", "technical", "dirt", "valley"'), (4,
+    '"little", "hill", "lake", "challenge", "view", "bridge", "rock", "technical", "dirt", "valley"'), (4,
     "river", "ridge", "small", "camp", "rock", "water", "past", "easy", "challenge", "large"')]

-NMF: Using a TF-IDF may be more enlightening since many topic words appear in a lot of trail descriptions... let's find the words in a particular topic/description that are more unique. sklearn NMF
+## Final Model

-6 topics
+Lastly, I used Non-negative matrix factorization (NMF) in sklearn using the singletracks descriptions, with similar featurization.
+I plotted reconstruction error against a varying number of topics between two and fourteen, but this showed a nearly perfect inverse linear relationship -- the more topics used, the smaller the error but there was no obvious "elbow", so I didn't find this very useful.

-Singletrack.com descriptions: NMF with sklearn with 6 topics, stopwords, 2-grams, max_df=0.6:
+After trying various parameters, the model with the most coherent topics (subjectively) seemed to be 6 topics, using all stopwords including biking-specific words, no lemmatization, and bigrams.
+These topics sound distinct, and seem to categorize different types of trails and/or different topics that may be present in the description (talking about the trail/ride itself vs. other activities and things to see in the area.)

     Topic 0:
     ['ridge' 'river' 'canyon' 'steep' 'end' 'old' 'gravel' 'hill' 'valley'